 The best sales readiness tools are also accessible at a salesperson’s beck and call, right in their moment of need.
 The ability to access training and practice scenarios on-demand and get fast feedback all in one simple sales training software tool is game changing for both new and seasoned sales reps.
 Sales readiness platforms also make it easy for sales reps to access training when it’s right for them.
 So, whether they’re in the office, on the road, or at home, they have the opportunity to become sales ready when they’re ready.
 Don’t forget, accessibility also means that the right sales readiness platform is just as easy for sales leaders and trainers to use, customize, and edit at scale.

-As we touched on in the Accessibility section above, feedback loops are a key piece of the sales readiness process.
+As we touched on in the accessibility section, feedback loops are a key piece of the sales readiness process.
 Without insights and best practices from more experienced sellers, how can newer folks ramp up and sell better, too?
-That’s why sales readiness relies on practicing essential skills and deepening each rep’s knowledge on the product they’re selling.
-That way, when it’s time to actually talk with prospects and be out in the market, reps can sell and upsell with confidence, accuracy, and poise.
+That’s why sales readiness relies on practicing essential skills and deepening each rep’s knowledge of the product they’re selling.
+That way, when it’s time to talk with prospects, reps can sell and upsell with confidence, accuracy, and poise.

 Integrations and analytics

 Sales is complex, which means your sales tech stack is probably just as complex.
 When it comes to choosing the right sales readiness software and partner, it’s crucial to pick a solution that integrates with the other tools your sales team uses.
 Integrating your sales readiness tool with other sales enablement apps gives your reps a seamless workflow that enables them to do their best work, which increases the chances of team adoption and engagement.

 At the end of the day, how will you know that your sales readiness efforts are working?
 How will you know what areas need additional support or improvement?
 Look for a platform that delivers comprehensive data around how often content is accessed, what certifications your reps are working towards or completed, and how your team is performing all around.